 Disclosure: This post may contain affiliate links.
 Please read my disclosure for more info.

 Find out more about some basic baking tips in this post, and why would each of them be important to the success of our bakes!

 Do you find it challenging to have consistent baking results?
-Or maybe simply just want to understand better how the different ingredients work together, so that you can improve your bakes?
+Or do you find yourself wanting to understand how different ingredients work together, so you can improve your bakes?

-Through mistakes and hiccups that I’ve learnt along the way, here are some basic baking tips that you can use for next better bakes!
+Through mistakes and hiccups that I’ve learnt along the way, and I’m sharing some basic baking tips here, which you can use for better bakes in future!

-Baking Basics Tip #1: Read Recipe Before You Start
+Baking Basics Tip #1: Read The Recipe Before You Start

 It is important that you read the entire recipe thoroughly before starting to prep the bowls, pans, ingredients and start baking.

-When you understand what are the steps required, you can better decide on the time allowance and not rush through the process.
+As you have an overview and understand the steps in the recipe, you can better decide on the time required and not rush through the process.
 Some recipes might require a few hours of resting or chilling.
 Some recipes might even need to rest the dough overnight.
-An example – I don’t think you might want to bake a loaf of bread at 3am right? :p

 Baking Basics Tip #2: Mise En Place

-This fancy term just simply means “putting in place”.
-It would be good to gather and weigh and the ingredients, prep your cake pans or baking trays, before you start mixing.
+This fancy term simply means “putting in place”.
+It would be good to gather and weigh and the ingredients, prep your cake pans or baking trays, before you start the actual mixing.